Fils d'une putain de salope Atout

 How Abusive, Biased Policing Destroys American Lives

-Mr. President, you are delusional, a liar, a con-artist and a traitor and should be hospitalized.
-You are Brain Damaged.
+Mr. President, you are delusional, a liar, a con-artist and a traitor and should be removed

 TODAY, FEBRUARY 5TH, 2020 MAKES ONE WONDER IF FREUD WAS PRECISELY CORRECT

-A Fascist Nazi says clearly: "I am above the law."
-This is a special message to Fascist Trump
+TRUMP says clearly: "I am above the law."
+This is a special message to Trump

-I JUST WISH THE UNITED STATES OF AMERICA WOULD SHUT UP AND STOP PRETENDING TO BE FREE
+I JUST WISH THE UNITED STATES OF AMERICA WOULD STOP PRETENDING TO BE FREE

 This is not really funny; it is very, very sad - a